cc-hpc-itwm/tarantella/docs/source/quick_start.rst

 using the functions ``tnt.Model.save_weights`` and ``tnt.Model.load_weights``,
 respectively.

-Here is an example, how this can be used to restore a model:
+Here is an example how this can be used to restore a model:

 .. code-block:: python